Hardware Design Frontends#

 SiliconCompiler supports high-level synthesis of C code to any supported SC target, implemented using the Bambu HLS tool.
 To get started compiling C code with SC, ensure that SC is installed following the directions from the Installation section, and build Bambu from source.
 See for links to helpful build scripts.

-To build a C design, the only things you need to do differently from a configuration perspective are:
+To build a C design, the only thing you need to do differently from a configuration perspective is: Add all required C files as inputs.

 Otherwise, you can configure the build as normal.